-Why is Cracker’s Kerosene Hat on my best 1,000 albums ever list?
+So why is Cracker’s Kerosene Hat on this best 1,000 albums ever thing?

 “Movie Star” is a fun boot stomping rock song with great energy and powerful alt rock guitar riffs.